 About the National Endowment for the Humanities: Created in 1965 as an independent federal agency, the National Endowment for the Humanities supports research and learning in history, literature, philosophy, and other areas of the humanities by funding selected, peer-reviewed proposals from around the nation.
 Additional information about the National Endowment for the Humanities and its grant programs is available at: www.neh.gov.

-Any views, findings, conclusions, or recommendations expressed on this page, do not necessarily represent those of the National Endowment for the Humanities.
+Any views, findings, conclusions, or recommendations expressed on this page, do not necessarily represent those of the National Endowment for the Humanities or the Mellon Foundation.